cmsax/articles/README.md

 [![Build Status](https://travis-ci.com/cmsax/articles.svg?branch=master)](https://travis-ci.com/cmsax/articles)

-Automatically build your articles on the cloud with continuous integration and continuous deployment.
+Automatically build your articles on the cloud with continuous deployment.
-You just concentrate on writing.
+You just concentrate on writing and never install `npm` or `hexo` on your machine.

 `Articles` is enpowered by Hexo, GitHub pages and currently Travis-CI.
 You write the articles locally, and we build & publish your articles according your config.